 The LEGO® House is a new and unique experience house - a 12,000-square-meter 'Home of the Brick' opened in 2017 in Billund.

 The LEGO® House consists of an exciting experience area, restaurants, a LEGO Store, a conference centre and a remarkable 2,000-square-meter public space known as the LEGO Square.

 As a visitor in the LEGO House, there are two different options.
 You can experience Lego House both with and without an admission ticket.
 It`s possible without a ticket to visit the large LEGO® Square, and the LEGO Shop, the three restaurants and outside you can play on the rooftop terrace area.

 With the ticket, you can go on an exciting tour in the six experience zones, where you can get the whole history of LEGO®, and try out the endless options with the bricks by the motto - 'learn through play.´

 Outside the Lego House, you can explore LEGO Square, play at the playgrounds on the nine roof terraces and visit the LEGO Store.
-Do you get hungry there are 3 different restaurants.
-In one of them, you will find a special LEGO twist, which shows LEGO's creative abilities - you will discover when you arrive.
+Do you get hungry there are several restaurants.
+In one of them, you will find a unique LEGO twist, which shows LEGO's creative abilities - you will discover when you arrive.

 The LEGO® brick has been an incredible invention, but what are the secrets behind the big success.